eruditus-vir/wirelessdna_winter_hackathon_weather_interference_cleaning/README.md

 Save data into a file in netCDF format.

 ## Data and Assumptions
-Real radar dataof 5 months
+Real radar data of 5 months
 saptial resolution of 1km per pixel sampling rate of 10 minutes --> maybe interferences doesnt change between the images